 Rev. Samford C. Brown is the founder and President of the Holy Land Peace Fellowship Foundation (HLPFF).
-He is also the Pastor and founder of Victory Deliverance Temple Church of Jesus Christ, located in Temple Hills, MD.
-Rev. Brown is the District Elder of three churches in the Washington, D.C. and Baltimore areas of the Pentecostal Churches of the Apostolic Faith (PCAF).
-In addition, he has helped establish and oversees churches in West Africa.
-Finally, Rev. Brown is the CEO of SB Connections Intercontinental, connecting businesses to Africa.
-Most importantly he is a gospel preacher of peace to the nations.
+As a gospel preacher of peace to the nations, Rev. Brown founded Victory Deliverance Temple Church of Jesus Christ, where he pastored for over 25 years.
+More recently, he started and pastors, Master’s Table International Ministries, located in Columbia, MD.
+In addition, Rev. Brown is the District Elder over three churches in the Washington, D.C. and Baltimore areas of the Pentecostal Churches of the Apostolic Faith (PCAF).
+Finally, he has helped establish and oversees several churches in West Africa.
+Outside of the ministry, Rev. Brown is the CEO of SCB Connections Intercontinental, where he uses strategic partnerships to connect businesses to parts of Africa.

 Rev. Brown believes in the transformative power of prayer.
 His philosophy is that we all should be an agent of love, hope, and peace.
 Our lives should spark the light of hope and peace, to shine in this dark world of hatred and sin.

 “I strongly believe that people need to expand the scope of their thinking and engage in multicultural activities.
 This will create a deeper understanding of how other people think and live in the world.
 The Holy Land Peace Fellowship Foundation’s aim is to promote a lasting peace through fellowship and service.
 I challenge you; my friends, join HLPFF and be a peacemaker.
 Seek peace first.
 Follow peace with all men.
 The Bible says Blessed are the peacemakers for they shall be called the children of God.
 Go and proclaim the gospel of peace all around the world.” – Rev. Samford C. Brown